Reducing patient anxiety in your dental clinic

 Dealing with these is particularly important in the context of dental work.
 As one operator explained, “What Covid has done is brought up concerns about an aerosol that we produce when we use high-speed instruments, and also some of the syringes that we use with the water and air coming out.”
 Dental surgeries are expected to have measures in place to sufficiently address this risk – ideally without extended waiting periods between treatments to allow rooms to clear.

-Dental surgeries typically lack natural ventilation, so owners need to find ways of cleaning and purifying their air to reduce the prevalence of viruses and bacteria.
-Ideally, you want to be making 10 air changes every hour in each room that you use.
+Dental surgeries might lack natural ventilation, so owners need to find ways of cleaning and purifying their air to reduce the prevalence of viruses and bacteria.

-With temperature control also a desirable aspect of creating a comfortable environment, it’s no surprise that many surgeries are turning to combined solutions that offer air purification, deodorization, and air conditioning.
+With temperature control also a desirable aspect of creating a comfortable environment, it’s no surprise that many surgeries are turning to combined solutions that offer air purification, deodorisation, and air conditioning.

 Introducing nanoe™ X technology: For quality air and a healthier environment

-Groundbreaking technology like nanoe™ X inhibits the viruses, bacteria, mold, allergens and fine particulate matter (PM 2.5) that exist in the air around us.
+Groundbreaking technology like nanoe™ X inhibits certain viruses, bacteria, mould, allergens and fine particulate matter (PM 2.5) that exist in the air around us.

-By spreading nature-derived hydroxyl radicals, an air-conditioning system with integrated nanoe™ X improves the comfort and hygiene of your environment.
-It’s also highly effective against odors – both those in the air and on fabrics – and can be operated over a wifi connection for 24-hour deodorization.
+By spreading nature-derived hydroxyl radicals, an air-conditioning system with integrated nanoe™ X improves the comfort and cleanliness of your environment.
+It’s also highly effective against odours – both those in the air and on fabrics – and can be operated over a Wi-Fi connection for 24-hour deodorisation.

 nanoe™ X can reduce